A one-million-euro lab has been established at the Faculty of Engineering of the University of Debrecen

-Several developments have been implemented recently at the Faculty of Engineering.
-At the beginning of the year, Krones Hungary Ltd. also established a design laboratory.
-Then, the newest wing of the building was handed over, thanks to which the building complex became 3,000 square metres larger.
-In half a year, Wing B is also expected to be handed over.
+Several developments have been implemented at the Faculty of Engineering recently.
+At the beginning of the year, Krones Hungary Ltd. also established a design laboratory, and then the newest wing of the building was handed over, thanks to which the building complex became 3 thousand square metres larger.
+In half a year, Wing B is expected to be handed over as well.

 “There is life in these buildings, and there is more and more life.
 With the industrialisation of Debrecen and the changing nature of the city, there is a demand for new knowledge, which our faculty seems to be able to meet,” Chancellor of the University of Debrecen Zoltán Bács emphasised.

-Deputy Mayor Lajos Barcsa said at the event that 20 years ago, the Faculty of Engineering was still in question in the city.
-Today, they can say that the faculty ranks at least second in national indicators.
+Deputy Mayor Lajos Barcsa said at the event that 20 years before the Faculty of Engineering was still in question in the city, but today we can say that in practice, the faculty ranks at least second in national indicators.

-“The Faculty of Engineering has been able to keep up with the rapid transformation that has taken place in the city’s economy, even at the European level.
-It is fine that companies come to the city and create new jobs, but they would not come if they did not see excellent foundations,” Lajos Barcsa highlighted.
+“The Faculty of Engineering has been able to keep up with the very rapid transformation that has taken place in the city’s economy, even at European level.
+On the one hand, it is fine that companies come to the city and create new jobs, but they would not come to the city if they did not see very good foundations,” Lajos Barcsa highlighted.

 Source and photo credit: debrecen.hu